 These insights will help you understand how various traffic sources are performing so that you can focus on the ones that are performing better or have a chance of performing better.
 Also, it helps you to better optimize the advertising strategy and generate more ROI.

 Comparing Conversion Funnels

-Finding the benchmarks is not that easy but you can compare conversion funnels with the same stages to identify which one performs better and you can optimize your website accordingly to generate more revenue.
+Finding the benchmarks is not that easy but you can run a comparison between conversion funnels with the same stages to identify which one performs better and you can optimize your website accordingly to generate more revenue.

-Here are some questions that can be answered by comparing conversion funnels:
+Here are some questions that you will get answers to by running a comparison of conversion funnels:

 - Do users who watch a product video buy more than the user who just looks at static images?